 A friend from church first told them about it: a short-term school in Nicaragua that molds people into leaders using a biblical perspective.
 Craving spiritual training, the three Nicaraguan sisters -- Gaudi, 27, Darling, 26, and Vilma, 22 -- said they'd think about it.
 When their friend offered them scholarships to the academy, they hastily enrolled.

 In early 2001, the sisters began what would be an intensive 10 months of training.

-Called the International Leadership Academies, the school is a division of Campus Crusade for Christ that builds leaders outside the United States.
+Called the International Leadership Academies, the school is a division of Cru that builds leaders outside the United States.
 Other locations for ILA include India, Bangladesh, Russia and Belarus.
 Besides classroom study, students hit the streets to learn how to share their faith.
 Graduates often go on to plant churches.